PierrickPochelu/inference_framework_benchmark/README.md

 # Inference framework benchmark

-The associated paper is not written yet
+The associated paper is not published yet